margotkurfess/margotkurfess.github.io/README.md

 Hello hello!

-This is my first crack at building a website using GitHub Pages.
+This is my first crack at building a website using GitHub Pages and Jekyll.

 My main goals are to:

 * get the hang of the GitHub workflow
 * dip my toes into other programming languages
-* have a website set up already for when I want to highlight interesting data projects, etc.
+* have a venue to share any interesting data projects, etc.

+I forked the original template for this site from [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) and the documentation can be found [here](https://mmistakes.github.io/minimal-mistakes/).